EGR-314-Team-201/EGR-314-Team-201/Product-Requirements.md

 # Design Aspects
 ## Hardware / Product Design
-- Able to use different sized cups
-- Portable
-- Easy to Hold
-- Secure
+- The product must accommodate various cup sizes.
+- Ensure portability, ease of holding, and a secure grip.
-- Lightweight
+- Lightweight design for user convenience.
-- Reusable
-- Energy efficient
+- Utilize reusable components to enhance sustainability.
+- Implement energy-efficient technology for extended use.
 ## Software / Functionality
-- Digital Display
-- Temperature Adjustment
-- Heating or Cooling Liquid Evenly
+- Include a digital display for user-friendly interaction.
+- The product will have precise temperature adjustment for heating or cooling.
+- Ensure even distribution of temperature throughout the liquid.
-- I2C or SPI
+- Utilize I2C or SPI for efficient communication.
-- Work as intended even after multiple use
+- Guarantee proper functionality after repeated use.
-- Product should function in a variety of environments
+- The product should operate seamlessly in various environments.
  ## Interactivity & User Experience
-- Seamless App Integration
+- Integrate with a user-friendly mobile app.
-- Maintain a user friendly interface
+- Maintain a straightforward interface for easy interaction.
-- Have feedback response that is easy to understand
+- Provide clear and understandable feedback responses.
 - Enhance, not detract from user experience
 - Engage user to continue use the product
 ##  Customization
 - Product should be tailored to customer needs
-- Product should be easy to assemble with common tooling
+- Product should be easy to assemble with common tools.
 ## Manufacturing
-- Quality Materials
-- Come with extra parts in the case of damage
+- Use high-quality materials for durability.
+- Include spare parts for potential damages.
-- Tested and approved by each team member before the finalization
+- Thorough testing and approval by team members before finalization.
-- Avoid the use of expensive materials
-- Include design files for easy repair
+- Avoid expensive materials and provide design files for easy repair.
-- Provide instructions for use
+- Include clear instructions for use.
 ## Safety
 - Prevent potential drink contamination
-- Leak Proof
+- Ensure leak-proof design.
 - Avoid plastic material inside device
-- Temperature heat limit
+- Set a temperature heat limit for safe operation.
 - Not contain any sharp edges
 - Product should be functioning at a safe voltage range
-- Lightweight
-- Made from non-toxic or heat-withstand materials
+- Lightweight and made from non-toxic or heat-resistant materials.
 - No exposed wiring or electrical components
 - Electrical circuits should be grounded